ISILablsbu/HCI2/content/teaching/icps/index.md

             #### L11 Project Presentations: ICPS and IIoT Analytics in Practice

             Student presentations of mini-projects using Python/Colab on ICPS/IIoT datasets and/or robotic systems; demonstration of complete pipelines from raw time-series data through pre-processing, forecasting and/or anomaly detection to visualisation and interpretation; peer feedback and reflective discussion on modelling choices, limitations and deployment considerations.

             ---

             ### Objectives

             At the end of the course students should:

-            - understand the role of ICPS, smart factories and IIoT in modern industrial systems
+            - Understand the role of ICPS, smart factories and IIoT in modern industrial systems.
-            - be able to describe and compare ICPS/IIoT architectures, networking options and M2M protocols
+            - Be able to describe and compare ICPS/IIoT architectures, networking options and M2M protocols.
-            - understand the purpose of OPC-UA and its role in industrial communication and analytics
+            - Understand the purpose of OPC-UA and its role in industrial communication and analytics.
-            - be able to design and implement IIoT analytics pipelines for time-series data in Python
+            - Be able to design and implement IIoT analytics pipelines for time-series data in Python.
-            - understand and apply key pre-processing techniques for industrial time series (alignment, cleaning, resampling, windowing, scaling)
+            - Understand and apply key pre-processing techniques for industrial time series (alignment, cleaning, resampling, windowing, scaling).
-            - be familiar with classical time-series forecasting methods (exponential smoothing, ARIMA, SARIMA) and know when to use them
+            - Be familiar with classical time-series forecasting methods (exponential smoothing, ARIMA, SARIMA) and know when to use them.
-            - be able to engineer features and train machine-learning models (linear and tree-based) for IIoT forecasting and evaluate them properly
+            - Be able to engineer features and train machine-learning models (linear and tree-based) for IIoT forecasting and evaluate them properly.
-            - understand the principles behind deep sequential models (RNNs, LSTMs, GRUs, TCNs) and apply them to industrial forecasting problems
+            - Understand the principles behind deep sequential models (RNNs, LSTMs, GRUs, TCNs) and apply them to industrial forecasting problems.
-            - be able to implement and compare different approaches to anomaly detection in ICPS/IIoT data
+            - Be able to implement and compare different approaches to anomaly detection in ICPS/IIoT data.
-            - appreciate practical safety, reliability and security considerations in deploying analytics in industrial and robotic systems
+            - Appreciate practical safety, reliability and security considerations in deploying analytics in industrial and robotic systems.

             ---

             ### Recommended reading

-            - Lee, E. A. Introduction to Embedded Systems: A Cyber-Physical Systems Approach (for CPS foundations).
+            - Lee, E. A. *Introduction to Embedded Systems: A Cyber-Physical Systems Approach* (for CPS foundations).
-            - Hermann, M., Pentek, T. & Otto, B. "Design principles for Industrie 4.0 scenarios" (Industry 4.0 / smart factories).
+            - Hermann, M., Pentek, T. & Otto, B. “Design principles for Industrie 4.0 scenarios” (Industry 4.0 / smart factories).
-            - Hyndman, R. J. & Athanasopoulos, G. Forecasting: Principles and Practice (free online; classical forecasting).
+            - Hyndman, R. J. & Athanasopoulos, G. *Forecasting: Principles and Practice* (free online; classical forecasting).
             - Bagnall, A. et al. selected papers/tutorials on time-series classification and forecasting.
-            - Chollet, F. Deep Learning with Python (selected chapters on sequence models).
+            - Chollet, F. *Deep Learning with Python* (selected chapters on sequence models).

     design:
       columns: "1"